 Everyone joining the Army will need to pass a fitness test.

 If you're looking to join as a soldier, you'll go through a range of strength and stamina tests, as well as a run.
-From 1 April 2019, the tests that you'll take as part of this training are changing.
+The tests that you'll take as part of this training have recently changed.

 WHAT ARE THE TESTS I NEED TO PASS TO JOIN AS AN OFFICER?

 There are specific tests you'll need to take during officer selection and the pre-entry tests.